barronbytes/Learning-to-Code/Data-Structures-and-Algorithms/algos-array.md

 1. Sort two sublists of length one when the base case is fully met
 2. Sort one sublist of one item and another sorted sublist of itmes as recursion unwinds
 3. Sort two sublists of potentially multiple items as a final step to complete conquer step

+Here's a breakdown of the time complexity:

+* O(log n) comes from the recursive splitting performed by the `merge_sort` function
+* O(n) comes from the merging of elements at each level, handled by the `merge` function
+* Therefore, the overall time complexity is **O(n log n)**, combining both recursive depth and merge cost